-Start with buying a sketchbook with quality paper.
+Start by buying a sketchbook with good quality paper.
 Nothing can inspire you more to draw than having a brand new sketchbook filled with blank, inviting pages!

 You can also use regular printer paper to draw on.
 Also, get some drawing pencils, sharpener, an eraser and a set of coloured pencils and markers if you are interested in colour drawings.
 If you're focusing more on drawing the human body, you can buy an artist’s mannequin; these are very useful, especially as a reference for a pose that you want to illustrate.
 You don't need to splurge on expensive supplies at this stage, but as your skills develop, you can occasionally treat yourself to a set of pencils, or a new sketchbook.

 Stores like Michael's and even Amazon are perfect for finding art supples at great deals.

 8. Branch out!